The 27 Most Important Data Input Design Patterns

 5. Design Patterns for Forms and Data Input

-What You See Is What You Get component helps to create content that contains rich media and formatted text and doesn’t require users to know HTML code or a markup language.
+What You See Is What You Get component helps create content containing rich media and formatted text and doesn’t require users to know HTML code or a markup language.

 Password Strength Meter

 You want your users to choose passwords that are hard to break or guess.
-The visual aspect of the password strength meter helps users to know what a good password and if their chosen password follows such guidelines.
+The password strength meter's visual aspect helps users know what a good password and if their chosen password follows such guidelines.

 It helps users to see feedback on the data they’re entering.
 So they can see and understand either errors or fields that were filled out correctly.

-An easy way to choose a date or date range in order to submit, sort, or filter data.
+An easy way to choose a date or date range to submit, sort, or filter data.